erictt/computer-science-learning/source/_posts/cs6210/lesson-09.md

 	- The offered load to the server is called $Q_0$, which is the amount of requests hitting the server per unit time.
 	- The **yield** (Q) is the ratio of completed requests($Q_c$) to the offered load($Q_0$), and ideally should be one, but may be less than one if the server is not able to deal with the offered load entirely.
 	- The *available data set for processing each query*($D_v$) may be less than the full data set due to failures of some data servers or the load on the server, and is called the **harvest** ($D = \frac{D_v}{D_f}$).
 - The product $D \cdot Q$, representing the data server query and the rate of query coming into the server, is a constant for a given server capacity.
 - To increase the number of clients being served, the harvest can be decreased while keeping the yield the same.
 - To give the complete data that is needed for serving a query, the yield can be decreased while keeping the harvest constant.
-- DQ represents a system constant for the server's capacity, and the system administrator can choose to sacrifice yield for harvest or harvest for yield.
+- The key underlying assumption in the DQ principle is that the giant scaled services are network bound, and not I/O bound.
 - For network-bound applications, DQ is much more intuitive than traditional measures like **I/O operations per second (IOOPS)**.
 - **Uptime** is another metric that system administrators use, but it is not very intuitive for giant-scale services because if there are no queries during the **mean-time-to-repair (MTTR)**, then the uptime is not a good measure of how well a server is performing.
 - The DQ principle is powerful in advising the system administrator on how to architect the system, including how much to replicate, how much to partition the data set, and how to gracefully degrade the servers when the volume of incoming traffic increases beyond a server capacity.